matzar/hdl-lang/README.md

 - Press `ctr`+`space` to see all the 37 chips.

+- When you've filled out the snippet the next `tab` press will take you to a new line.

 ## Syntax Highlighting

 The Syntax Highlighting was developed primarly for [Noctis Minimum Theme](https://marketplace.visualstudio.com/items?itemName=liviuschera.noctis).